pratt-savi-810/pratt-savi-810-2018-10/projects/Automated Batch Export/README.md

 **How to Use**

-1. FIll in all the desired bookmarks, layers, and export
+1. FIll in all the desired bookmarks, layers, and export destination
 2. Run
 3. Voila, the exports appear in their folder